python/cpython/.github/ISSUE_TEMPLATE/security.md

 ---

 <!--
-  Please note that security issues should generally first be sent to the "security at python dot org" email address.
+  Note that security issues should generally first be sent to the "security at python dot org" email address.
   See here for further details: https://www.python.org/dev/security/ -->